GeorgeHarland/RandomTower/README.md

 Enemies are destroyed by the player's circle weapon or the tower's automatic arrow or powerup attacks.

-There are currently 6 powerups in the game.
-Press Q, W, E to try them out!
+There are currently 7 powerups in the game.
+Press Q, W, E after getting some gold to try them out!

 ## Controls